ndexcontent/ndexstringloader/README.rst

    ANAPC5 uniprot:Q9UJX4 ncbigene:51433|ensembl:ENSP00000261819 CDC16 uniprot:Q13042  ncbigene:8881|ensembl:ENSP00000353549 0 0 0 0 0 102 90 987 260 900 0 754 622 999

+**5\)**  The generated tsv file :code:`9606.protein.links.tsv` is then transformed to CX :code:`9606.protein.links.cx`.
+The default style defined in :code:`style.cx` distributed with this loader is applied to the generated network in case neither :code:`--style` nor :code:`--template` is specified.
+User can specify style template file with either :code:`--style` argument or style template network UUID :code:`--template UUID_of_style_template_network`.
+Specifying both :code:`--template` and :code:`--style` is not allowed.

+**6\)**  :code:`9606.protein.links.cx` is then uploaded to NDEx server either replacing an existing network (in case :code:`--update UUID` is specified or network with this name already exists), or creating a new network.

 Dependencies
 ------------